19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 7:30 p.m.

-Lucille Ball paved the way for generations of comedians both on and off screen.
-Now, this one-night-only show penned by playwright Gregg Oppenheimer — son of “I Love Lucy” creator Jess Oppenheimer — delves into the pioneering ideas that changed the face of television forever.
-Queen of Comedy devotees can’t miss this heartwarming and hilarious night celebrating one of television’s most influential shows and stars.
+Lucille Ball paved the way for generations of comedians.
+This one-night-only show penned by playwright Gregg Oppenheimer — son of “I Love Lucy” creator Jess Oppenheimer — delves into the pioneering ideas that changed the face of television forever.
 Producing director is Susan Albert Loewenberg of L.A.
 Theatre Works and Lucy and Desi’s daughter, Lucie Arnaz, serves as technical advisor.
 Buy tickets.

 Wednesday, March 1: Celebrate to Elevate at the Wyndham Grand Pittsburgh Downtown